DannyBen/rush-cli/README.md

 ### Installing using the setup script

-This setup script simply downloads the rush executable to `/usr/local/bin/`.
+This setup script will download the rush executable to `/usr/local/bin/` and install an autocomplete script in the bash completions directory.

 ```shell
 $ bash <(curl -Ls get.dannyb.co/rush/setup)